The 1999 Survey

 |Year||Number of cases||Cumulative total|

-Report numbers have risen and decreased from year to year, but, had been increasing up until 1998.
-However, we must recognize that the yearly figures are greatly dependent on many factors, especially the cooperation of contributors to the survey.
+Report numbers have risen and decreased from year to year, with a decrease in 1998.
+In 1999, however, report numbers again were back above the yearly average, which is 234.5.
+Yearly figures are greatly dependent on many factors, especially the cooperation of contributors to the survey.
 The all-time high count in 1993 was almost entirely due to a single major fireball event which was reported by hundreds of independent observers across the country.

 There are several reasons for including IFOs such as fireballs and bolides in the UFO report database.
 First, previous studies of UFO data have included meteor and fireball reports.
 In many instances, observers fail to recognize stars, aircraft and bolides, and therefore report them as UFOs.
 That is why some UFO investigators often spend many hours sorting IFOs from UFOs.
 Historically, analyses of UFO data such as American projects Grudge, Sign and Blue Book all included raw UFO data which later resolved into categories of UFOs and IFOs.
 Another reason is that observed objects are sometimes quickly assigned a particular IFO explanation even though later investigation suggests such an explanation was unwarranted.

-[Note: Additional reports not included in this survey were obtained from nightly skywatch groups, nearly all of which were Nocturnal Lights seen on or above the lake.
-These cases were not investigated but received as information and may form a new class of UFO which might be better studied as a whole because of the inherent skewing of data in this survey by their inclusion.
+[Note: Additional reports not included in this survey were obtained from nightly skywatch groups, nearly all of which were Nocturnal Lights seen on or above the ground or the surface of lakes.
+Unlike the main body of UFO reports, which are homogeneous in nature and origin, skywatch cases are received regrettably only as information.
+They may form a new class of UFO which might be better studied as a whole because of the inherent skewing of data by their inclusion in this survey.
+This is not to say that skywatch cases are of lower quality than those received from non-dedicated observers.
+(In fact, in many reports, it is obvious that this is not the case.)
 It is hoped this problem will be addressed in later analyses.]

 Since most UFO reports can be explained and reclassified as IFOs, we can observe that this attests to the reality of the objects seen.
 UFO reports actually reflect real events which occur.
 When a UFO is reported, a real object has been seen and was not just a fantasy of a witness’ imagination.